 Overall, the easyMarkets web-based platform lives up to its name of keeping things easy, with trading front and center, thanks to the static order dialogue window, responsive interface and a good foundation for future revisions.

-All in all, the easyMarkets mobile app has a clean design that is smoother than its web-based counterpart and is nearly identical to the sentiment, economic calendar, and integrated news headlines.
-Although the freeze rate feature has not yet made its way into the app, the deal cancellation feature and GSLO are also available, just as in the web version.
+All in all, the easyMarkets mobile app has a clean design that is smoother than its web-based counterpart while being nearly identical with tools such as sentiment, economic calendar, and integrated news headlines.
+Although the freeze rate feature has not yet made its way into the mobile app, the deal cancelation feature and GSLO are also available, just as in the web version.

 Rounding off the mobile app experience was a watch list (favorites list) that was in sync with the web version, helping to unify easyMarkets’ platform experience, which was a smooth process, in spite of the app’s light features.
 As mentioned above, more experienced traders may opt to use MT4 at easyMarkets to access a wider range of features on mobile.